AhmedFathiShaban/udacity_datascience_nanodegree/project_1/README.md

 (Q3) The Data shows that the cheapest possible option would be Magnolia in January, with an average nightly price per person of $36.65.
 That shoud be our recommendation for the tourist.

+## 4.0.
+Acknowledgments
+This work was done as part of the Udacity datascience nanodegree.
+Thanks for AirBnB for providing such a useful dataset, and for Kaggle for hosting it.